Frequently Asked Questions

 How do I add, drop or swap a course after the 10th day of the semester?

-Students who are looking to add, drop, or swap courses after the 10th day of the semester, need to fill out the student enrollment request form on the Registrar’s website.
-This form goes through various levels of approval (advisor, department, etc.) and you have the ability to view where your request falls in the approval chain by logging back into the student enrollment request portal.
+Students who are looking to add, drop, or swap courses after the 10th day of the semester, need to fill out an E-Form in Student Administration.
+This form goes through various levels of approval (advisor, department, etc.) and you have the ability to view where your request falls in the approval chain by logging back into your E-Forms in Student Administration.

 Please note: Any course dropped after the first ten days of classes will receive a ‘W’ on the transcript.